 Responsive Frameworks are springing up everywhere lately, but crowding the market occasionally leads to confusion.
-Whether you call them responsive grid systems or a css responsive layout - they are a web designer's best friend and we love them as much as anyone.
-The only issue we have with responsive frameworks is that there are just so many out there and Bootstrap vs Gumby vs Foundation 4 vs every thing else, can be a tough decision to make.
-With that in mind, we'll try to save you some time (and give you a few more tools)... because these are the only tools you need to provide good responsive design to your clients.
+Whether you call them responsive grid systems or a css responsive layouts - they are a web designer's best friend and we love them as much as anyone.
+The only issue we have with responsive frameworks is that there are just so many out there and when you're brain shoots to Bootstrap vs UIKit vs Foundation vs every thing else, it can be a tough decision.
+With that in mind, we'll try to save you some time and give you a few more tools... because these are the only css libraries you need to provide good responsive design to your clients.

 Responsive Grid System

-From top to bottom, there is simply no framework better then Foundation 4.
-Although this release is fairly recent, I would have said the same about Foundation 3.
-The base is solid, functionality is well documented, the theme roller does it's job, and the bonuses are very well done (Orbit Slider, Icon Fonts, etc).
-The responsive css examples are very helpful too.
+Foundation: From top to bottom, there is simply no framework better.
+Although this release is fairly recent, I would have said the same about the previous Foundation.
+The base is solid, functionality is well documented, the theme roller does it's job, email and app foundations are a pleasant surprise, the building block library helps a ton, the scripts are very well done (Orbit Slider, Icon Fonts, etc), and the code is shrinking at an impressive pace.
+The responsive css layout examples are very helpful too.

-Twitter Bootstrap has become invaluable and probably done the most to push the responsive "cause" in the industry.
+Twitter Bootstrap: Bootstrap has grown to become invaluable for web designers.
+The team has probably made the largest push for the "responsive cause".
 It's a 12-column responsive grid that makes a great starting point.
 Twitter Bootstrap should be high on the list of any responsive project and has done wonders for the use of grids in web design.